nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 * create_dscp_marking_rule
 * delete_dscp_marking_rule

-The DSCP markings are in fact configused on the port by means of openflow rules.
+The DSCP markings are in fact configured on the port by means of openflow rules.

 SR-IOV